The history of the Dakar Rally

 The Dakar Rally is considered one of the toughest off-road rally races in the world.
 The idea for the rally came from rider Thierry Sabine in 1977 when he got lost in the Libyan Desert while taking part in the Abidjan-Nice Rally.

 Inspired by his serendipitous journey, he promised himself that he would lead a voyage for others into the dunes, to ride and enjoy the dreamlike landscapes he had experienced.
-Sabine designed a route starting in Europe, continuing to Algiers and crossing Agadez before eventually finishing in Dakar.
-Over the course of almost forty years the rally has never failed to challenge, surprise and excite, generating innumerable sporting and human stories.
+Sabine designed a route starting in Europe, continuing to Algiers and crossing to Agadez before eventually finishing in Dakar.
+Over the course of over forty years the rally has never failed to challenge, surprise and excite, generating innumerable sporting and human stories.

-The first rally set off on December 26th, 1978, as 182 vehicles took the start from the Place du Trocadéro, Paris, France for a 10,000-kilometre journey into the unknown.
+The first rally set off on December 26th, 1978, with 182 vehicles the start from the Place du Trocadéro, Paris, France for a 10,000-kilometre journey into the unknown.
 With 74 adventurers making it to Dakar, Yamaha XT500 mounted Frenchman Cyril Neveu was the overall fastest rider, getting a historic first win for Yamaha in the prestigious rally.

-Race Schedule – Dakar Rally 2018
+Race Schedule – Dakar Rally 2021

 Stage 1 | Jan 3 | Jeddah to Bisha | Total: 622 km | SS: 277 km

 Stage 2 | Jan 4 | Bisha to Wadi Al Dawasir | Total: 685 km | SS: 457 km

 Stage 3 | Jan 5 | Wadi Al Dawasir to Wadi Al Dawasir | Total: 630 km | SS: 403 km

 Stage 4 | Jan 6 | Wadi Al Dawasir to Riyadh | Total: 813 km | SS: 337 km